TABLE OF CONTENTS

 Les antennes utilisées pour ce transmetteur doivent être installé en considérant une distance de séparation de toute personnes d’au moins 20 cm et ne doivent pas être localisé ou utilisé en conflit avec tout autre antenne ou transmetteur.

-This radio transmitter 1846A-XBSX (PMN: XBee SX RF Module; HVIN: XBSX) has been approved by Innovation, Science and Economic Development Canada to operate with the antenna types listed below, with the maximum permissible gain indicated.
-Antenna types not included in this list that have a gain greater than the maximum gain indicated for any type listed are strictly prohibited for use with this device.
+This radio transmitter 1846A-XBSX (PMN: XBee SX RF Module; HVIN: XBSX) has been approved to operate with dipole type antennas with a maximum gain of 2.1 dBi.
+Antennas of other types or exceeding the maximum permissible gain are prohibited for use with this device.

 NOTE: This equipment has been tested and found to comply with the limits for a Class B digital device, pursuant to part 15 of the FCC Rules.
 These limits are designed to provide reasonable protection against harmful interference in a residential installation.
 This equipment generates, uses and can radiate radio frequency energy and, if not installed and used in accordance with the instructions, may cause harmful interference to radio communications.
 However, there is no guarantee that interference will not occur in a particular installation.
 If this equipment does cause harmful interference to radio or television reception, which can be determined by turning the equipment off and on, the user is encouraged to try to correct the interference by one or more of the following measures: (1) Reorient or relocate the receiving antenna.
 (2) Increase the separation between the equipment and receiver.
 (3) Connect the equipment into an outlet on a circuit different from that to which the receiver is connected.
 (4) Consult the dealer or an experienced radio/TV technician for help.